Sir Fowell Buxton, 3rd Baronet

 Sir Fowell was elected as Liberal Member of Parliament (MP) for King's Lynn at the 1865 general election, but was defeated at the 1868 election.
 After his defeat, he stood again for Parliament unsuccessfully on several other occasions: in Westminster at the 1874 general election, in Western Essex at the 1880 general election and at the by-elections in Northern Norfolk in 1876 and 1879.
 He was appointed High Sheriff of Norfolk in 1876.

 When Buxton was appointed governor, the Premier of South Australia, Charles Kingston was angry that the South Australian government had not been involved in the decision about who should be the new governor, so made life as hard as possible for Buxton and his family.
 The governor's allowance was reduced and customs duty was charged on their household items (including his wife's invalid carriage).
 Buxton took up the job anyway, and later was described as the most genial, sociable and common-sense governor, due to his gentle and unassuming friendliness.
 He visited gaols and hospitals, and showed genuine interest in Aboriginal culture during his time as governor.
 He eventually returned to England due to the ill-health of his wife.

+Buxton was appointed a Knight Commander of the Order of St Michael & St George (KCMG) in 1895, on his appointment as Governor and Commander-in-Chief of South Australia.
+He was promoted to Knight Grand Cross of the Order (GCMG) in 1899.

 A memorial to Sir Fowell and his wife Victoria was erected in St Thomas' Church in Upshire in Essex in 1917, designed by Sir Robert Lorimer.